p2p-today/p2p-project/README.md

         To get the hash, first join each packet together in order.
 Append to this the message's timestamp in base\_58.
 The ID you will use is the hash of this string, encoded into base\_58.

-5.  **Node Construction**
+7.  **Node Construction**

-    Now you're ready to parse the messages on the network, but you can't yet connect.
-There are important elements you need to store in order to interact with it correctly.
+    Now your node is ready to parse messages on the network, but it can't yet connect.
+There are important elements it needs to store in order to interact with it correctly.

     1. A daemon thread which receives messages and incoming connections
     2. A routing table of peers with the IDs and corresponding connection objects